stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

     .build(lib);
 ```

-The diagnostics extension is defined in the main library:
+Where the name of the diagnostics extension is defined in the main library:

 ```java
 public interface VulkanLibrary {